raju8606/Hotels-data-merge/README.md

 ### Running the application

-Simply run the `java -jar target/hotel-data-merge.jar` command to start the webserver.
+Simply run the below commands to start the webserver. mvn clean install docker build -t hotel-data-merge . docker run -d -p 8080:8080 hotel-data-merge

 The server will start listening on `http://localhost:8000`.

 ### API's